Skip to content

 We expect the parties to participate in conciliation in good faith — that is, with an open mind and willingness to explore options to resolve the dispute.
 If you choose not to participate, we may do any of the following in your absence:

-• appoint an assessor to conduct a building assessment of the domestic building work in dispute
+• appoint an assessor to conduct a building assessment of the issues in dispute

 • issue a dispute resolution order, or